muratk3n/thirdwave/en/tweets/2020/week20d.md

 ---

-Unix and Adversarial Interoperability: The ‘One Weird Antitrust Trick’ That Defined Computing
+"Unix and Adversarial Interoperability: The ‘One Weird Antitrust Trick’ That Defined Computing"

 [Link](https://www.eff.org/deeplinks/2020/05/unix-and-adversarial-interoperability-one-weird-antitrust-trick-defined-computing)